ArtHitParade

 Baseball Bat

-1923 Babe Ruth Yankees Watch by Gruen
+1923 Babe Ruth World Championship Watch by Gruen

 2014 SOLD for $ 720K by Heritage

-In 1923, the New York Yankees baseball team is galvanized by their new stadium.
+In 1923 the New York Yankees baseball team is galvanized by their new stadium.
 The first bat used during the inauguration on April 18 by their star player Babe Ruth was sold by Sotheby's in December 2004 for $ 1.26M.

-This series of watches, most of which have disappeared, is the only trophy offered for this opportunity and has the same sporting importance as a gold medal at the Olympics.
 Babe Ruth understood the importance of this piece which he kept until the final phase of his illness a quarter century later.
 He then made engraved on the watch the name of the friend to whom he forwarded this sign of his glory.
+Charlie Schwefel was his companion for servicing America's youth through sport.

 For Gruen, of course, it was also a promotional act.
 The US-Swiss brand patented in 1922 this unusual shape of watches in an effort to capture the promising market of the wristwatch.
 For the same reason, their watches became ultra-flat, as indicated by the "VeriThin" movement that equips the copies presented to the Yankees.